COVID-19 and Mobility: The Burden of Migrant Workers

 3. Help spread information about migrant’s rights and access to social protection benefits in your local countries!
 In some cases, many migrants are unaware of their rights and possible benefits that they might have in the host country (e.g. access to health services).

-Ei Ei is the Quality assurance officer at CGHI and enjoys working on implementation research on health and development issues.
+Ei Ei is the Quality Assurance Officer at CGHI and enjoys working on implementation research on health and development issues.

 1. McAuliffe M, Khadria B, editors.
 World Migration Report 2020 [Internet].
 Geneva, Switzerland: International Organization for Migration; 2020 [cited 2020 Sep 5].
 Available from: https://bit.ly/2R0zhV6